 where $\kappa_{0,e}$ is the Spitzer-H\"arm electron heat conduction coefficient and $L$ is an estimate of parallel connection length in the SOL.

 The Ly$_\alpha$ signals discussed here are from an array comprising 20 spatial chords going across the Low-Field Side (LFS) midplane.
 Radially-localized emissivity estimates have been obtained by assuming toroidal symmetry and using a regularized Abel inversion as in previous C-Mod work~\cite{Boivin2000EffectsPlasmas,Hughes2006AdvancesTokamak}.
-We calculate atomic D neutral densities by dividing local emissivities by the Ly$_\alpha$ transition ($n=2-1$) energy and the appropriate rate coefficients, taken from the Atomic Data and Analysis Structure (ADAS) database~\cite{Summers2006IonizationElements} for both excitation and recombination.
+Atomic D neutral densities are calculated by dividing local emissivities by the Ly$_\alpha$ transition ($n=2-1$) energy and the appropriate rate coefficients, taken from ADAS~\cite{Summers2006IonizationElements} for both excitation and recombination.

 These experimental measurements provide a valuable opportunity to compare the SOLPS-ITER Monte Carlo neutral model, EIRENE~\cite{Reiter2005TheCodes}, with high-quality pedestal midplane data.
 The SOLPS-ITER results discussed here have been obtained by iteratively modifying input heat and particle diffusivities until matching TS $n_e$ and $T_e$ profiles.
-The setup of these runs is similar to the one presented in Ref.~\cite{Reksoatmodjo2021TheExperiments}, except for the fact that here we have attempted to match kinetic profiles further into the core.
+The setup of these runs is similar to the one presented in Ref.~\cite{Reksoatmodjo2021TheExperiments}, except for the fact that here kinetic profiles have been matched further into the core.
 Up to 50,000 Monte Carlo neutrals were included in each EIRENE simulation for good statistics.
 For simplicity, these SOLPS-ITER runs included only 2 species, they did not include drifts and they did not aim to match measured divertor heat fluxes.
-These simplifications are expected to have negligible influence on the penetration of D neutrals through the pedestal at the midplane.
-In this sense, the present comparison to Ly$_\alpha$ data is only weakly unaffected by the most complex numerical challenges of SOLPS-ITER simulations.
+These simplifications are expected to have little influence on the penetration of D neutrals through the pedestal at the midplane.
+In this sense, the present comparison to Ly$_\alpha$ data is only weakly affected by the most complex numerical challenges of SOLPS-ITER simulations.